umass-gis/metadata-scripts/README.md

 # OGM Aardvark Metadata Scripts
-Scripts for creating geospatial metadata in the [OGM Aardvark](https://opengeometadata.org) metadata schema for UMass Amherst's [GeoBlacklight](https://geoblacklight.org) repository.
+Scripts for creating geospatial metadata in the [OpenGeoMetadata Aardvark](https://opengeometadata.org) metadata schema for UMass Amherst's [GeoBlacklight](https://geoblacklight.org) repository.
 The workflow is designed to generate metadata for a collection of georeferenced aerial photos in the [UMass Amherst MacConnell Aerial Photo Collection](https://credo.library.umass.edu/view/collection/mufs190).

 ## Required inputs